-Long term plans have been created (and monitored) by the Literacy Lead and Medium Term plans by the Headteacher on a termly basis.
+Medium term plans are monitored by the English Subject Leader or Headteacher on a termly basis.

 In KS2, guided reading planning is again based of key texts and taken from the literary tree scheme which will adapted to suit the needs of the individual children within each class.